FN Minimi: Features

 The Minimi has a manually adjustable gas valve with two positions, normal and adverse.
 The adverse setting increases the cyclic rate of fire from 700–850 rounds per minute to 950–1,150 rounds per minute and is used only in extreme environmental conditions or when heavy fouling is present in the weapon's gas tube.
 The spring extractor is located inside the bolt, while the tilting lever ejector is contained inside the receiver housing.
 Spent casings are removed through a port located at the bottom of the right side of the receiver, protected from debris with a spring-loaded dust cover.
 The Minimi is striker-fired and the bolt carrier functions as the striker mechanism.

 The Minimi has a push-button type manual safety installed in the trigger housing, above the pistol grip.
-In the "weapon safe" position, it disables the sear mechanism; pushing the button to the right side exposes a red-colored rim on the left side of the firearm and indicates the weapon is ready to fire.
+In the "weapon safe" position, it disables the sear mechanism; pushing the button to the right side exposes a red-coloured rim on the left side of the firearm and indicates the weapon is ready to fire.
 The black polymer pistol grip from the FAL and FNC rifles was initially used, but the Minimi is currently fitted with a modified grip with lateral grooves, installed at a smaller angle to the receiver.

 The Minimi features a welded receiver made from stamped steel.
 Both the standard and Para variants are equipped with a fixed, folding bipod mounted to the gas tube and stowed under the handguard.
 The bipod can be adjusted in height and each leg has three height settings.
 The bipod also offers a 15° range of rotation to either side.
 With the bipod fully extended, the bore axis is elevated to a height of 465 mm.
 The Minimi can also be fired from the Belgian FN360° tripod or the American M122 mount using an M60 pintle.
-The vehicle-mounted Minimi is fitted with an electrically powered trigger that enables it to be fired remotely from within an armored fighting vehicle.
+The vehicle-mounted Minimi is fitted with an electrically powered trigger that enables it to be fired remotely from within an armoured fighting vehicle.

-The standard light machine gun version has a 465 mm barrel and a skeletonized aluminum stock with a folding wire shoulder strap.
+The standard light machine gun version has a 465 mm barrel and a skeletonized aluminium stock with a folding wire shoulder strap.
 The shortened Para model has a 349 mm barrel and a collapsible metal stock, while the vehicle-mounted model has a 465 mm barrel but does not have a stock or iron sights.
 All models can alternatively be fitted with a fixed synthetic stock, the same used on the M249, which contains a hydraulic buffer that contributes to stabilizing the rate of fire and reducing recoil forces.